bvibber/ogv.js/README.md

 As of 2015, for SD-or-less resolution basic Ogg Theora decoding speed is reliable on desktop and newer high-end mobile devices; current high-end desktops and laptops can even reach HD resolutions.
 Older and low-end mobile devices may have difficulty on any but audio and the lowest-resolution video files.

-WebM is much slower, and remains experimental.
+WebM VP8/VP9 is slower, but works pretty well at a resolution step below Theora.

 *Low-res targets*